Steve Lyon (producer)

 Steve Lyon is a British record producer, recording and mixing engineer known for his work with Depeche Mode and The Cure.

 Career

-After earning a technical degree, Lyon began working on film set at the National Film and Television School, before transitioning to the music industry as an assistant to producer Glyn Johns during the production of Scottish band Big Dish's 1984 album, Swimmer.
+After earning a technical degree, Lyon began working on film set at the National Film and Television School, before transitioning to the music industry as an assistant to producer Glyn Johns for 18 months during various projects including the production of Scottish band Big Dish's 1984 album, Swimmer.

 He later worked at Townhouse Studios and The Manor Studio before being recommended by Jon Jacobs to join AIR Studios, founded by Sir George Martin.
 There, he assisted on sessions for Sir Paul McCartney's projects, including tracks later featured Flowers in the Dirt and Flaming Pie Collections and later on Mc Cartney's single Once upon a Long Ago.

 Depeche Mode

 Early 90's, while working as a freelance at Church Studios, Lyon was offered to work for Depeche Mode with producer Flood and Alan Wilder on the band's album Violator (1990).
 Lyon joined the team working on Depeche Mode’s album Violator (1990) alongside Flood and band member Alan Wilder.

 He contributed to mixing tracks such as "Clean", "Halo", and "Policy of Truth", and co-produced B-sides and remixes.
 He also worked on Death's Door for the film Until the end of the World by Wim Wenders, and supported the World Violation Tour setup with Alan Wilder and recording a number of live shows for Mute Records.

 Lyon later collaborated with Alan Wilder on the Nitzer Ebb's album Ebbhead (1991) and on Recoil's projects: Bloodline (1992) then Unsound Methods (1997).

 He rejoined Depeche Mode on Songs of Faith and Devotion (1993), contributing to studio sessions in Madrid in a private villa, and recording studios in Hamburg and London.
 An extensive period followed of programming and sequencing over two months with Alan Wilder in London's Olympic Studios and at Wilder's home studio.
 Further work with Depeche Mode included co-production of recordings of the Devotional Tour Live and a remix of Condemnation.